massimotroncone/mywebsite/content/authors/admin/_index.md

 I am a PhD candidate in political science at the European Politics Research Group at [ETH Zurich](https://macis.gess.ethz.ch/).

 My primary research interest lies in electoral institutions and politicians’ behavior.
 In the first paper of my dissertation, I take advantage of the two-tier elections to the Italian Senate to study the political consequences of malapportionment.
-In the second paper, I exploit original data on church renovations across Italy between 1948 to 1994 to study the clientelistic relationship between the Christian Democrats and the Church.
+In the second paper, I exploit original data on church renovations across Italy between 1948 and 1994 to study the clientelistic relationship between the Christian Democrats and the Church.
 Currently, I am also collaborating on various projects on ethnic politics, with a particular focus on minorities’ political preferences and cultural integration.
-My works typically combine observational data with standard methods for causal inference.
+My research typically combines observational data with standard methods for causal inference.

 On this page, you can find information about my research and teaching.
 Feel free to [drop me an email](mailto::massimo.troncone@eup.gess.ethz.ch) for further requests.